jonashaag/checkin.py/README.rst

                             Total: 7h 26m

-                            Total balance: -153h 26m
+                            Total missing: 153h 26m

-"Total balance" indicates how many more hours you should work this month (configurable using the ``HOURS_PER_MONTH`` variable, defaults to 160).
+"Total missing" indicates how many more hours you should work this month (configurable using the ``HOURS_PER_MONTH`` variable, defaults to 160).
 Balance is carried over to the next month.